owlbarn/tutorial/book/regression/README.md

 for example, we can use to set the model as $h(x) = \sigma(\theta_0 + \theta_1~x + \theta_2~x^2)$.
 If we use a non-linear polynomial model, then the plane is divided by curve lines.

-TODO: or explain kernel here.

-Logistic regression uses the linear model as kernel.
+Logistic regression uses the linear model.
-If you believe your data won't be linearly separable, or you need to be more robust to outliers, you should look at SVM (see sections below) and look at one of the non-linear kernels.
+If you believe your data won't be linearly separable, or you need to be more robust to outliers, you should look at SVM (see sections below) and look at one of the non-linear models.

 ### Multi-class classification